Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/faq.rst

 **Q:** How large is the storage capacity?
    The Nitrokey Passkey doesn't contain storage capability for ordinary data (it can only store cryptographic keys).
-It can hold over 100 Passkeys/FIDO2 keys.
+It can hold over 100 passkeys resp.
+FIDO2 keys.

 **Q:** How to use Nitrokey Passkey with Azure Entra ID (Active Directory)?
    After `disabling Enforce Attestation`_ Nitrokey Passkey is supported by Azure Entra ID out of the box.